Zulma Steele

-Zulma Steele (1881–1979) was one of the pioneering women of the Arts and Crafts movement and Modernism in New York.
-American arts journalist for the New York Times Grace Glueck noted that Steele was a "progressive-minded artist and artisan whose work was considered avant-garde."
+Zulma Steele (1881–1979) was an American visual artist, and is one of the pioneering women of the Arts and Crafts movement and Modernism in New York.
+Arts journalist for the New York Times, Grace Glueck noted that Steele was a "progressive-minded artist and artisan whose work was considered avant-garde."
 She married a farmer, Nielson Parker, in 1926.
 After he died in 1928, Steele traveled extensively in Europe, Haiti, and the Bahamas.
-She returned to upstate New York and died in New Jersey at 98 years of age.
+She returned to upstate New York and died in New Jersey, aged 98.

 A retrospective exhibition, Zulma Steele: Artist/Craftswoman, was held in 2020 at the Kleinert/James Center for the Arts of the Woodstock Byrdcliffe Guild.
 The catalogue and accompanying essays constitute the most comprehensive scholarship on Steele's work to date.

 Early life

 Born Zulma Ripley Steele, she was the youngest of three children born to Zulma De Lacy Steele, née Dorr, and William Henry Steele.
 Her siblings were Frederic Dorr Steele and Joseph Dorr Steele.
 Her maternal grandmother was writer Julia C. R. Dorr.